How to Wet Sand a Car

 Step 4: Begin sanding the affected area

-Once you’ve attached a suitable grit of sandpaper to your choice of sanding tool, you can begin sanding in a back-and-forth motion, applying light pressure as you go.
+Once you’ve attached a suitable grit of sandpaper to your chosen sanding tool, you can begin sanding in an over-lapping, circular motion, applying light pressure as you go.
 It can take time to determine how much pressure is required, so take your time with this step.
 Too much pressure can damage the deeper levels of paint and make the process more difficult.

 Remember, you’ll need to repeat this step first with lower-grit sandpaper and then with higher grit for deeper scratches.
 For lighter damage, you can skip straight to the higher-grit sandpaper.